toufiqur35/Project/User Profile/Complete User Profile.md

 #### **Step 6: User Controller**

-in this step, we need to create User Controller and add following code on that file: app/Http/Controllers/`UserController.php`
+In this step, we need to create User Controller and add following code on that file: app/Http/Controllers/`UserController.php`

 ```php